bkomuves/plonky2-verifier/commentary/FRI.md

 Plonky2 uses a "wide" FRI commitment (committing to whole rows), and then a batched opening proofs for all the 4 commitments (namely: constants, witness, running product and quotient polynomial).

-### Initial Merkle commitment
+### Initial Merkle commitment(s)

 To commit to a matrix of size $2^n\times M$, the columns, interpreted as values of polynomials on a multiplicative subgroup, are "low-degree extended", that is, evaluated (via an IFFT-FFT pair) on a (coset of a) larger multiplicative subgroup of size $2^{n+\mathsf{rate}^{-1}}$.
 In the standard configuration we have $\mathsf{rate=1}/8$, so we get 8x larger columns, that is, size $2^{n+3}$.
 The coset Plonky2 uses is the one shifted by the multiplicative generator of the field

 $$ g := \mathtt{0xc65c18b67785d900} = 14293326489335486720\in\mathbb{F} $$

-Note: There may be some reordering of the LDE values (bit reversal etc) which I'm unsure about at this point.

 When configured for zero-knowledge, each _row_ (Merkle leaf) is "blinded" by the addition of `SALT_SIZE = 4` extra random _columns_ (huh?).

 Finally, each row is hashed (well, if the number of columns is at most 4, they are left as they are, but this should never happen in practice), and a Merkle tree is built on the top of these leaf hashes.

+WARNING: before building the Merkle tree, the leaves are _reorderd_ by reversing the order of the bits in the index!!!!

 So we get a Merkle tree whose leaves correspond to full rows ($2^{n+3}$ leaves).